tpsa-ireland-zz/tpsa-ireland.github.io/index.md

 ## How can I get involved?

 If you are a student in TCD you can attend one of our weekly seminars (the times are announced in advance on Instagram) or sign up for our mailing list.
 If you aren't a student in TCD send us an email at [tpsa.ire@gmail.com](mailto:tpsa.ire@gmail.com).

+## Who is on the committee?

+### Conor Ryan - Auditor
+Handles long and short term planning.
+Is the defacto chairperson of the association.

+### Seán S. Ffrench - Secretary
+Coördinates all aspects of the association, schedules events and other administrative tasks required.

+### Ruaidhrí Campion - Treasurer
+In charge of the associations finances and ensuring due diligence is taken.

+### Jan Becker & Josh Mooney Mercadal - Lecture Series Coördinator
+In charge of creating new material for our online library that's currently under construction.

+### Mitchell - Weekly seminar director & founder
+Founder and currently running the weekly seminars.

+### Pratheek Kishore - ITPO Captain
+In charge of preparing a team to eventually compete in the ITPO.

+### Oisín O'Sullivan - Maths Student Representative
+Represents the interest of students of pure mathematics.

+### Luke Johnston - PRO
+Our public relations officer, in charge of managing our social media and other public communications.